-- Press the red-eye reduction mode button (the flash button). - The LCD panel will display the mark to indicate that the red-eye reduction has been set. - To switch the red-eye reduction function off, press the flash button one more time.
+- Press the red-eye reduction mode button (the flash button). - The LCD panel will display the mark to indicate that the red-eye reduction has been set. - 2.
+To switch the red-eye reduction function off, press the flash button one more time. - The mark on the LCD panel will go out, indicating that the red-eye reduction function has been switched off.